Pumpkin Village at the Dallas Arboretum

 Over 90000 pumpkins at Pumpkin Village at the Dallas Arboretum

-You will notice many familiar sights at this year’s display including Captain Hook’s pirate ship, the Lost Boy’s hideout, and the Darling’s London home.
-The kids have a blast playing around the youthful setup, while the adults marvel at the artistic creativity.
+I loved all the nostalgic displays based on the Disney classic including Captain Hook’s pirate ship, the Lost Boys hideout, and the Darling’s London home.
+It’s a beautiful display that will appeal to all ages.
+Kids can have a blast playing around the youthful setup, while the adults marvel at the artistic creativity.
 Photo opportunities abound at every turn.

 Lost Boys hideout at Pumpkin Village at the Dallas Arboretum